PLsergent/plsergent.github.io/src/blog/posts/02-keyboard-guide.md

 ---
-***TLDR;*** The sound of a keeb is very satisfying, and you can customize it by choosing the switches, adding foam dampeners, o-rings, keycaps, etc.
+***TLDR; 🏷️*** The sound of a keeb is very satisfying, and you can customize it by choosing the switches, adding foam dampeners, o-rings, keycaps, etc.

 ---